 If you are looking to buy seed from the bat plant, you are in luck.
-The 'Garden of Eaden' seed shop now has bat plant seed in stock as part of its standard range.
+The 'Seeds of Eaden' seed shop now has bat plant seed in stock as part of its standard range.
 Just click on the links to be directed to the new and improved seed shop.

 The incredible, yet stunning looking Bat plant is so unusual in its shape and design that it almost looks unreal.
 Growing wild in the tropical forests of the Yunnan Province, China, this gothic plant can reach a height of up 36 inches!
 It grows best in a well-drained, slightly acidic soil and although it appears highly exotic, this beautiful plant is in fact hardy down to -3 degrees Celsius!

 The bat plant prefers warm humid temperatures, but will happily grow outside in a container so long as it is placed in a sheltered position protected from the strength of a mid-day sun.
 In fact, you may be able to grow it directly in the ground if you live in a climate where frosts are unheard of you could consider growing bat plants permanently outside, planted directly in the ground.
 However, it would still be wise to start if off in a container and place it in a proven spot provided it receives enough shade from direct sunlight.